gcassel/Essays/collective-goals.md

 A [Bridge the Divide](https://www.facebook.com/groups/bridgethedivide/) equivalent, but not on facebook, and including live empathy-building talks.
 For bridging discussions on challenging social & political issues.

+#### Reclaiming Georgia

+Reclaiming Georgia is a nascent potential regional *cell* (unit) of the Reclaiming Tradition of witchcraft.
+(I'm a pagan, witch, druid and Buddhist.)

 #### UUA Resources

 I hope to help [Unitarian Universalism Association](https://www.uua.org/) (I'm a member) develop its online resources through increasingly [inclusive design process](https://github.com/gcassel/Models/blob/master/inclusive-design-framework.md).